 In the event you have some time to kill while in Edmonton, visit either Mountain Equipment Co-op, Cabela's or the Fishin' Hole.
 If in Calgary, there is both a Cabela's, Fishin' Hole and Mountain Equipment Co-op.

 You can also order on line from any of these retailers.

 T-60 Flatfish, and the bigger spoons can be a challenge to find, as will Sampo and Spro Swivels.

-Wholesale Sports usually carries a good selection of T-60's, and the larger Half-Waves.
-Bass Pro and Cabela's carry Sampo swivels, but the in-store selection tends to be limited.
+Bass Pro and Cabela's carry Sampo swivels, but the in-store selection tends to be very limited.

 Rather than take a chance that the retailer will have what you need in stock, I would recommend buying direct from the manufacturer.